School of Nursing

 - Evidence (photocopy) of unencumbered current licensure as a registered professional nurse in Maine.

-Please develop a 500 word essay which addresses the following topics and is reflective of the USM School of Nursing philosophy (below).
+Please develop a 500 word essay which addresses the following topics:

 - Your understanding of the nurse practitioner role, and your reasons for becoming a nurse practitioner.

-- Your professional development goals that will be supported by the Master of Science degree.
+- Your professional goals that will be supported by the Master of Science degree.

-- The experiences, capacity and abilities you bring to the role of scholar in a master’s program.
+- The experiences, capacity and abilities you bring to a master’s program.

 For forms and additional application information, please visit the Graduate Admissions web page